 - i.
 Use of a variety of fabrics. - ii.
 Quality of finish and fit. - iii.
 Use of a variety of advanced sewing techniques. - iv.
 Creativity in adapting patterns to suit individual needs.

 With documentation of the following:

 - i.
 Record of research, planning and pattern adaptation - ii.
 Cost analysis - iii.
 Fabric Samples - iv.
-Photographs and/or sketches of work and finished garments compositional features of the photograph.
-Minor digital adjustments may be made but these should be described and the original photo should be included.
+Photographs and/or sketches of work and finished garments

 17. Visual Arts: Photography